100 Notable alumni of

 -

-Bernard Sanders is an American politician and activist who has served as the junior United States senator from Vermont since 2007.
-He was the U.S. representative for the state's at-large congressional district from 1991 to 2007.
-Sanders is the longest-serving independent in U.S. congressional history.
-He has a close relationship with the Democratic Party, having caucused with House and Senate Democrats for most of his congressional career.
-Sanders unsuccessfully sought the Democratic Party nomination for president of the United States in 2016 and 2020, finishing in second place in both campaigns.
-Before his election to Congress, he was mayor of Burlington, Vermont.
+Bernard Sanders is an American politician and activist who is the senior United States senator from Vermont.
+He is the longest-serving independent in U.S. congressional history, but maintains a close relationship with the Democratic Party, having caucused with House and Senate Democrats for most of his congressional career and sought the party's presidential nomination in 2016 and 2020.
+Sanders has been viewed as the leader of the modern American progressive movement.

 -